 The Americans with Disabilities Act (ADA) is one of the far-reaching civil rights laws, which was established in 1990 for people with disabilities so that they are not discriminated against the other sections of the people as they participate in society and can access and seek information online like others.

-It has been a great stride to fill the gap between the ones who want to access and seek the information online through the implentation of the Americans with Disabilities Act (ADA).
+It has been a great stride to fill the gap between the ones who want to access and seek information online through the implementation of the Americans with Disabilities Act (ADA).
 However, there are still many things to be done to accommodate people with disabilities to access the web.
 As website developers, we are stewards in driving this change.
 It’s easier said than done, but there is much information passed over the internet that everybody should have access to.

 In January 2018, the ADA regulations became increasingly apparent, setting a deadline (that is by mid-2018) for websites to become compliant to these new guidelines.
 It’s time for all website developers to take on the call of web accessibility (and implement them quickly).

 ADA compliance is about producing elements of your websites and apps accessible to everyone, irrespective of any physical disabilities.
-For those of us developing and designing the websites, it is much simpler to create a website with ADA compliance in mind and do so while developing rather than consolidate these elements afterwards.
+For those of us developing and designing websites, it is much simpler to create a website with ADA compliance in mind and do so while developing rather than consolidate these elements afterwards.

-Technical details of accessibility
+Technical Details of Accessibility

 While developing compliant websites, it’s necessary to know how screen readers scan the websites.
 Similar to the human eye, they start from the top and run their way down the page, studying each element of the site and the associated content through the tag.

-It is, thus, essential to have skip links for the ADA compliance because the first thing on a web page is not usually the main content.
+It is, thus, essential to have skip links for ADA compliance because the first thing on a web page is not usually the main content.
 Fusing skip links as one of the first items on the website allow the user to circumvent the navigation while using a screen reader and dive right into the bulk of the website content.